mkaul/ccm-gulp/README.md

 # ccm-gulp
-gulp scripts for ccm components management
+gulp scripts for ccm components management. gulp writes minified files to the dist directory and adapts all server URLs accordingly.
+JSON files are transformed into JSONP files for cross domain access.
+For more details see gulpfile.js.

 ## 1. Installation